yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Task 2: Deploy a model

-To use the Azure OpenAI API, you must first deploy a model to use through the **Azure OpenAI Studio**.
+To use the Azure OpenAI API, you must first deploy a model to use through the **Azure AI Foundry portal**.
 Once deployed, we will reference that model in our app.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.